Frances-Odunaiya/Online_Resume/README.md

 # Online_Resume
-This is my Personal resume that will always be available online.
+This is my resume that will always be available online.